AXTI Investors Have Opportunity to Lead AXT, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 15, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AXT, Inc. ("AXT" or the "Company") (NASDAQ: AXTI).
+LOS ANGELES, May 16, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AXT, Inc. ("AXT" or the "Company") (NASDAQ: AXTI).

 Class Period: March 24, 2021 – April 3, 2024